Game

 the act or process of trying to win or be better than others at something

-The competition in the auto industry includes several different countries.
+in the auto industry includes several different countries.

 correspondent